CountNemoChan/Image-Recognition-demo/README.md

 # ABB-project

-## Image Recognition - focus on the density of staff in a particular area and how to connect with different databases
+## Image Recognition - focus on the density of staff in a particular area and how to connect with different databases -- July 2024

 ### Installation